Mejorando Mi Hogar Blog

 Blessing.

 So we decided, why don’t we make a manifesto?
-Why don’t we make Miguel literally need his family’s blessing to go home and do things the right way?
+Why don’t we make Miguel literally need his family’s blessing to go home and do things correctly?

 The blessing was inspired by Adrian Molina’s own blessing from his parents as he left his home to study only for the first time.
 “It’s a very powerful moment and I don’t know if anyone has experienced it, but it’s something that came from my family’s life that I thought if we can know how it feels, it has the power to be very meaningful,” he said.